sjbylo/container-workshop/04-share-your-container-image/README.md

 Using the Quay.io web console, go to your new repository, select _Settings_, scroll down and set "Repository Visibility" to "Public".
 You should then see "This Repository is currently public and is visible to all users, and may be pulled by all users.".

-## Let Quay.io build the image for you and make it publicly available
+## Let Quay.io build the image for you and make it publicly available!

-Go to http://quay.io/ and see if you can find a way to have quay.io build the image for you by uploading our app's source code and starting a new build!
+For Quay.io to build the image for you, you need to upload our app's source code and start a new build.

-First, you will need to archive the source code directory first, then upload it to Quay.io.
+First, you will need to archive the source code directory, then upload it to Quay.io.

 To create an archive, you could use this command.

 ```
-cd flask-vote-app # Ensure you your current working dir is our app's source code.
+cd flask-vote-app     # Ensure your current working directory is our app's source code.
 tar czvf ~/vote-app.tgz *
 ```

-Now create a new repository using the Quay web console.
-Click on "+ Create New Repository" at https://quay.io/repository/ and fill in the form.
-Remember to set "Public" access and then, at the bottom, select and upload your archive file (~/vote-app.tgz).
+Now create a new repository using the Quay web console:

+- Click on "+ Create New Repository" at https://quay.io/repository/ naming it "flask-vote-app" and
+- fill in the form.
+- Remember to set "Public" access
+- "Initialize from a Dockerfile" and then, at the bottom,
+- select and upload your archive file (~/vote-app.tgz).

+The build should start.

-Can you see the "Building image from Dockerfile" tab, showing you the steps taken as the image is built?
+Can you see the "Building image from Dockerfile" (click on the build ID), showing you the steps taken as the image is built?

+The image should then we made available.

 That's the end of the lab.